lionick/Omeka-S-module-Shortcode/README.md

 See general end user documentation for [Installing a module].

-Some arguments sof some shortcodes require the module [Advanced Search].
+Some arguments of some shortcodes require the module [Advanced Search].

 Quick start